JanssenProject/jans/docs/janssen-server/fido/trust-diagnostics.md

 ## Troubleshooting

+**A previously working authenticator is suddenly rejected.** Check `attestationMode` first.
+Attestation only rejects a registration under `enforced`; if the mode is `disabled` or `monitor`, the cause lies elsewhere — look at the challenge, origin, RP ID and signature checks instead.

-**A previously working authenticator is suddenly rejected.** Check MDS health first.
-A stale or failed metadata load is the usual cause, and it is invisible from the registration error alone.
+Under `enforced`, check MDS health next.
+A stale or failed metadata load is the usual cause of a previously working authenticator being rejected, and it is invisible from the registration error alone.
 Look at `status`, `blobExpired`, and `lastRefreshError`.

 **Enforcement does not seem to apply.** Check `attestationMode` and `attestationModeRecognized`.
 An unrecognised mode value silently leaves the server lenient.